c3lang/c3-web/src/content/docs/Generic Programming/anyinterfaces.md

 ---
-title: Any and interfaces
+title: Interfaces and Any Type
-description: Any and interfaces
+description: Interfaces and Any Type
 sidebar:
     order: 80
 ---